For the latest updates, visit: www.heiditworek.com

 She manages the United Nations History Project website to provide materials for researching and teaching the history of international organizations.
-She also runs the UN History Project Twitter feed that is live tweeting the foundation of the UN, seventy years later.

 She received her BA (Hons) in Modern and Medieval Languages with a double first from Cambridge University and earned her MA and PhD in History from Harvard University.
 Her dissertation received the Herman E. Krooss Prize for best dissertation in business history.
 She previously held the position of Assistant Director of Undergraduate Studies and Lecturer on History in the History Department at Harvard University.
 Heidi has held visiting fellowships at the Transatlantic Academy in Washington DC, Birkbeck, University of London and the Centre for Contemporary History, Potsdam, Germany.
 She is a term member of the Council on Foreign Relations.

 For Journal of Global History business, please use the following e-mail address: email@example.com